 Carbon dioxide is the most significant greenhouse gas emitted from the combustion of marine diesel oil.
-According to the Carbon Dioxide Information Analysis Center (CDIAC), the per capita emissions for the Maldives is 2900kg of CO_2 in 2006.
+According to the Carbon Dioxide Information Analysis Center (CDIAC), the per capita emissions for the Maldives is 2900kg of CO2 in 2006.
 Assuming an increase of a maximum of 150kg per year, the 2009 estimates would be 3,350kg per person.
 The 2006 estimates by CDIC put Maldives in the middle of the list of 212 countries.
-The list varies from 49,000kg CO_2 per capita for Qatar to 36.7kg CO_2 for Somali.
-Most of the emissions for the Maldives are related to the Tourism sector, with tourists coming from developed countries whose emissions per capita varies at an average of about 9,000kg CO_2 in 2006.
-Therefore, based on the estimates given above, it may be assumed that tourists have a much lower carbon footprint during their time in the Maldives even if their emissions from air travel have been incorporated into the equation.
+The list varies from 49,000kg CO2 per capita for Qatar to 36.7kg CO2 for Somali.
+Most of the emissions for the Maldives are related to the Tourism sector, with tourists coming from developed countries whose emissions per capita varies at an average of about 9,000kg CO2 in 2006.
+Therefore, based on the estimates given above, it may be assumed that tourists have a much lower carbon footprint during their time in the Maldives even if their emissions for marine diesel of the equation.